How to Adjust Drum Brakes?

 Pump the brake pedal a couple of times before driving.
 Then, drive the car to a safe location and confirm whether the brakes are properly functioning.
 If the brakes are functional, then you are good to go!

 If you are driving a trailer and experience brake failure, you might want to check out your brake system components to see whether they need adjustment.
-The above step-by-step guides are similar to how to adjust drum brakes on a trailer.
+The above step-by-step guides are similar to those for adjusting drum brakes on a trailer.

 FAQs: